-Plan Changes
+Plan changes

 Anytime a consumer disenrolls from their current coverage by enrolling in a new plan, it is considered a plan change.
-For example, a plan change might be from a Medicare Supplement Insurance plan to a Medicare Advantage plan or from Original Medicare and a stand-alone Part D plan to a Medicare Advantage with drug coverage plan.
+For example, a plan change might be from a Medicare Supplement Plan to a Medicare Advantage plan or from Original Medicare and a standalone Part D plan to a Medicare Advantage with drug coverage plan.